Saint Seiya: The Lost Canvas: Development

 In the making of the series, emotions are what Teshirogi pays attention the most when she is drawing which makes remake several of the illustrations she makes.
 In both Saint Seiya and Lost Canvas, her favorite character is the Pegasus Saint, who has become the one she likes drawing the most.
 When creating Tenma, Lost Canvas's Pegasus Saint, Teshirogi checked if Tenma's words would be like the ones from Seiya, but she realized that both characters had different personalities.
 The Cancer, Pisces and Taurus Gold Saints were developed with Teshirogi's idea of what she could do with the ones from the original series.
 When she received comments that these three Lost Canvas Gold Saints are more interesting than the ones from the original series, she answered that she did not mean to give them any special treatment.
 The characters' names are created according to their origins and constellation such as Pisces Albafica whose "Alba" portion of his name was developed when Teshirogi was thinking of roses' names.
+After the manga ended, Teshirogi started writing the prequel manga Saint Seiya The Lost Canvas: Gaiden.
+As she reached the end, she also sought to start her own series and while she dealt with Gaiden at the same time.
+When the Gaiden moved to a monthly serialization, Teshirogi believed that her way of writing stories improved due to the time she was given with each chapter but had problems with portraying bishonen archetypes like Albafica's design.
+The Gaiden primarily involved character relationships and she avoided repetition.
+Once the series ended, Teshirogi felt a sense of emptiness and expressed a desire to explore Yuzuriha and Yato's characters more as well as that Tenma did not have too many appearances despite being the hero.